openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     With https://zenodo.org/ and GitHub together, you can create DOI numbers for versions of your code for publication.

-Google Earth Engine version control
+GEE version control
-"""""""""""""""""""""""""""""""""""
+"""""""""""""""""""

-Google Earth Engine has implemented version control and version history for all scripts and repositories written on the platform.
-To access the version control, click the history icon next to a script in order to compare or revert it to an older version.
+GEE has implemented version control and version history for all scripts and repositories written on the platform.
+To access the version control, Select the history icon next to a script in order to compare or revert it to an older version.

 .. figure:: ../_images/workflows/area_estimation/gee_scripts.png
    :alt: The GEE scripts tab.